 |If the final disbursement date occurs in...||Then the first payment date must be no later than...|

-In addition, the mortgage’s amortization schedule must not provide for any period during which principal has been disbursed and is outstanding, but interest is not accruing.
+In addition, the loan’s amortization schedule must not provide for any period during which principal has been disbursed and is outstanding, but interest is not accruing.

 A negotiated contract is needed to pool loans for which the borrower’s monthly payment is due on a day other than first of the month (“odd due dates”).